Educational Healthcare Partners

 - Orient the student to the practicum site environment, policies and procedures

 - Identify suitable experiential opportunities that align with the course outcomes and needed skills by the conclusion of the practicum course

 - Serve as mentor for students in professional development

-- Provide direct supervision of the student's practicum practice hours and constructive feedback about his or her performance in the practicum
+- Provide direct supervision of the student's practicum practice hours and constructive feedback about their performance in the practicum

 - Protect from disclosure all personal student-identifying information or records of student's participation except as set forth by an agreement or required by law

 - Refrain from unlawful discrimination based on gender, age, race, color, national origin, religion, sexual orientation, political affirmation or belief, or disability

 - Provide feedback to Chamberlain as requested